-Once the tumor is removed, if complete resection is not achieved, radiation therapy is usually recommended to reduce the likelihood of re-growth of residual tumor.
-For patients who have a complete resection radiation is often advised, however the benefit of radiation for this group of patients is debated.
+Once the tumor is removed, if complete resection is not achieved, radiation therapy is usually recommended to reduce the likelihood of re-growth of residual tumor.7 For patients who have a complete resection radiation is often advised, however the benefit of radiation for this group of patients is debated.6 3

 Chordomas can only be controlled with very high doses of radiation – doses that would permanently damage normal tissue.
 Because of their proximity to vital anatomy such as the brain and spinal cord, which cannot tolerate doses of radiation required to kill chordoma, radiotherapy for chordoma must be highly Types of radiation that can focus the beam of radiation very accurately on the tumor while minimizing the amount of radiation that reaches the surrounding healthy tissue., meaning focused on the tumor while avoiding surrounding tissue.
 Several different types of conformal radiotherapy are available.

-A type of radiation called proton beam therapy is most often recommended for chordoma patients because it allows delivery of very high doses of radiation to the tumor while minimizing doses to tissues just millimeters away.
-Another type of particle beam radiation called carbon ion therapy has similar properties to proton beam therapy, but is only available at a small number of centers.
+A type of radiation called A type of particle therapy that uses beams of protons to kill cancer cells. is most often recommended for chordoma patients because it allows delivery of very high doses of radiation to the tumor while minimizing doses to tissues just millimeters away.
+Another type of particle beam radiation called A type of particle therapy that uses beams of charged carbon ions to kill cancer cells.
+Carbon ion therapy can deliver high doses of radiation to a tumor while sparing surrounding normal tissue. has similar properties to proton beam therapy, but is only available at a small number of centers.

 - Useful resource: list of proton beam and carbon ion centers across the world

 Certain other types of conformal radiation, such as radiosurgery (including Gamma Knife and CyberKnife) and intensity modulated radiotherapy (IMRT) can also be effective, depending on the size and location of the tumor.6 No direct comparison trials have been performed to establish the optimal form of radiation.
 However, there is consensus that conventional photon radiation is not beneficial for chordoma patients.7